nani454/spring-qualifier/README.md

 # spring-qualifier
-A demo project to understand how spring qualifier works.
+A demo project to understand how spring qualifier and primary annotations work.

 # Use case
 Implement file readers for CSV and Text files